-ZOOL3405 VERTEBRATE BIOLOGY
+VERTEBRATE BIOLOGY

-ZOOL2403 - Maintenance Systems in Animals AND ZOOL2404 - Coordination and Control in Animals.
-This course may require participation in weekend field trips.
+ZOOL2403 - Maintenance Systems in Animals AND

+ZOOL2404 - Coordination and Control in Animals.

 Vertebrate relationships and basic structure; Diversity and radiation of fishes; Radiation of tetrapod; Avian specializations; Radiation and diversity of birds; The evolution and biogeography of mammals; Mammalian characteristics, specializations and diversity; Aquatic mammals.
 Primate evolution.
 Ecology and social behaviour of mammals and birds; Herbivory; Reproductive strategies and population dynamics of vertebrate populations; Commensal vertebrates and vertebrate pests; Practical Component: Field and laboratory-based exercises including, ecomorphology of fishes, lizard behaviour, composition of bird communities in different habitats, mammalian feeding strategies.